New Delhi Lok Sabha constituency

 New Delhi Lok Sabha constituency is one of the 7 Lok Sabha (parliamentary) constituencies in the Indian National Capital Territory of Delhi.
 This constituency came into existence in 1951.
 It is the oldest constituency of Delhi that currently exists.

 Assembly segments

-Following the delimitation of the parliamentary constituencies, since 2008, it comprises the following Delhi Vidhan Sabha segments:
+Following the delimitation of the parliamentary constituencies, in 2008, it comprises the following Delhi Vidhan Sabha segments:

-From 1993–2008, it comprised the following Delhi Vidhan Sabha segments:
+From 1993 to 2008, it comprised the following Delhi Vidhan Sabha segments: